BlueAsuka/ChiPoGen/README.md

 ## Model details
 The model uses a standard decoder-only transformer [GPT2](https://paperswithcode.com/paper/language-models-are-unsupervised-multitask) with the following hyperparameters.
-The total number of model parameters is `26.22` million.
+The total number of model parameters is `26.22` million. (you can play with other configurations)

     "batch_size": 12,
     "block_size": 128,